Ningning1992/Ohio-Yelp-Review-Analysis/README.md

 Please use the **yml** file for the reference of the necessary environment and package dependencies for the scripts to run and use the **Make** file to automatically install the environment and run the Jupyter Notebook.

-Please go to [Yelp Dataset Challenge](https://www.yelp.com/dataset/challenge) to download the Round 10 dataset before you run make.
+Please go to [Yelp Dataset Challenge](https://www.yelp.com/dataset/challenge) to download the Round 10 dataset **before you run make**.
 The dataset is about 5Gb JSON file and please uncompress them and store them in **'data'** folder after you clone the repository.

 ## Structure of this repository.
 Please find the data that analyzed in the **data** folder, relevant figures in the **fig** folder and results in the **result** folder.